Rocko (rapper): 2010–present: Mixtape circuit

 On February 20, 2015, Rocko released his mixtape Expect the Unexpected.
 On July 2, 2015, he released his mixtape Real Spill.
+Future would part ways with Rocko's A1 Recordings label in 2017.

 Controversy

 U.O.E.N.O. lyrics

 In a line on Rocko's song "U.O.E.N.O.", fellow rapper Rick Ross raps the line, "Put molly all in her champagne/ She ain't even know it/ I took her home and I enjoyed that/ She ain't even know it."
 A petition containing 72,000 signatures was presented to Reebok, demanding they drop Ross as a spokesman for the lyrics which appeared to condone date rape.
 Ross has apologized for the lyrics, claiming they weren't about rape.
 He was dropped by Reebok on April 11, 2013.
 Rocko later dropped the Rick Ross verse in order to get radio play.

 Lawsuit

 In June 2016, Hill filed a $10 million lawsuit against his A1 Recordings artist, Future.
 According to Hill, Future breached his contractual obligation to release 6 albums under the label.
 Neither artist has announced the settlement.